sonicfurqan/CSS-101/important functions/readme.md

 # fit-content()

-  using this function it takes one parameters that is default size simmiler to min-width, it is used in grid layout
+  using this function takes one parameter that is default size similar to min-width, it is used in grid layout

 ```css
   div{